Whistleblower in Michigan doctor sexual abuse case to speak - WHIZ News

 Last week, the university’s president apologized to “anyone who was harmed” by Anderson and offered counseling services.
 The school says it has started an investigation into Anderson’s behavior following abuse allegations from five former patients.

-Officials have acknowledged some university employees were aware of accusations against the doctor prior to a 2018 complaint, sent by a wrestler who is expected to speak publicly Thursday, that led to a police investigation.
+Officials have acknowledged some university employees were aware of accusations against the doctor prior to the whistleblower’s 2018 complaint that led to a police investigation.

+The university has also hired an independent law firm to investigate claims against Anderson.

+“We very much want to get to the bottom of that,” school spokesman Rick Fitzgerald said.